 Other Province/Territory Borrowers Contact

-The Provincial/Territorial student loan office for which you applied.
+The Provincial/Territorial student loan office where you applied.

 Failure to repay your student loan could result in your credit rating being negatively affected, inability to get future loans, payments being withdrawn from your bank account, etc. It is important to connect with your lender(s) prior to graduation or as soon as you stop being a full-time student.